top of page

 Managing Imposter Syndrome in Performance: Building a Confident Competitive Mindset

-After a recent session with a sports team, a powerful topic came up: Imposter Syndrome.
+After a recent performance session with a competitive sports team, a powerful topic came up: Imposter Syndrome.

 While hints of negative self-talk had surfaced in previous meetings, this time the issue was named outright.
-It’s a common psychological experience—many athletes and professionals encounter it at some stage of their personal or competitive journey.
+It is a common psychological friction point—many elite athletes and high-performing corporate professionals encounter it at critical stages of their competitive and career journeys.

 Starting with the Basics: Physical and Mental Preparation

-In sports, peak performance is often linked to physical fitness.
+In sports, peak performance is traditionally linked to physical fitness.
 Are we injury-free?
 Is our lung capacity where it should be?
 Have we mastered the technical skills needed to react instinctively under pressure?
-These are foundational—and there’s no shortage of personal trainers and technical coaches to guide that process.
+These are foundational metrics—and there is no shortage of personal trainers and technical coaches to guide that process.

 But the mental game is just as critical.

-Even as we enjoy our sport, we can find ourselves comparing negatively to teammates or opponents.
-They look faster, stronger, more confident.
-They seem to win more.
-That creeping self-doubt can open the door to imposter syndrome in sports—the feeling that we don't belong, that we’re not “good enough,” or that we’re just one mistake away from being exposed.
+Even as we enjoy our discipline, we can find ourselves comparing negatively to peers or competitors.
+They look faster, sharper, more naturally confident.
+They seem to command more authority.
+That creeping self-doubt opens the door to imposter syndrome—the disruptive feeling that we don't truly belong, that we are not “good enough,” or that we are just one high-stakes moment away from being exposed.

 When Imposter Syndrome Strikes: What Now?